 Like many low-lying coastal cities around the world, Miami is threatened by rising seas.
-Whether the majority of the cause is anthropogenic or natural, the end result is indisputable: sea level is rising and it is due to climate change.
+Whether the majority of the cause is anthropogenic or natural, the end result is indisputable: sea level is rising.
 It is not a political issue, nor does it matter if someone believes in it or not.

 The mean sea level has risen noticeably in the Miami and Miami Beach areas just in the past decade.
 Flooding events are getting more frequent, and some areas flood during particularly high tides now; no rain or storm surge necessary .
 Perhaps most alarming is that the rate of sea level rise is accelerating.

 Diving Into Data

 Measurements of sea level have been taken at the University of Miami’s Rosenstiel School on Virginia Key since 1994, with certified daily measurements available online since 1996 (Virginia Key is a small island just south of Miami Beach and east of downtown Miami) .
-Simple linear trends drawn through annual averages of all high tides, low tides, and the mean sea level are shown below, and all three lines are about 3.7″ higher in 2014 than they were in 1996.Zooming in to daily data, let’s look at two representative months (nothing unique about them): May 1996 and May 2014.
-Tidal predictions are calculated to high accuracy using dozens of known astronomical factors, but do not account for non-astronomical factors such as weather or sea level rise.
+Simple linear trends drawn through annual averages of all high tides, low tides, and the mean sea level are shown below, and all three lines are about 4.2 inches (11cm) higher in 2015 than they were in 1996.Zooming in to daily data, let’s look at two representative months (nothing unique about them): May 1996 and May 2014.
+Tidal predictions are calculated to high precision using dozens of known astronomical factors, but do not account for non-astronomical factors such as weather or sea level rise.
 In 1996, the observed water levels were typically close to the predicted values… sometimes slightly higher, sometimes slightly lower due to meteorological influences.
 In May 2014, however, there was still variability, but the tides were always higher than predicted — the baseline, or mean sea level, has increased.